antmicro/tui-selector/README.md

         }
     ]

-In the end, run:
+## Running `tui-selector`

+Assuming the current directory is the root directory of the project, run:

-    tui-selector ./rules/
+    tui-selector ./json-samples

+(if `tui-selector` is not installed but built, run `./build/tui-selector`)

 The view should look something like this: